 Serious sickness and mortality by variant

-fSS and fmort had already been reset for variant 2 for model run UK957 in my April 14th post, to bring the average across the population groups in that post into line with their values in previous model runs without group structure, for consistency and comparison purposes.
-In that work, however, fSS and fmort were the same for all variants, with only the transmission rate k11 being different between variants, 70% higher for variant 2 and double for variant 3 compared with the original variant 1.
+fSS and fmort for each group had already been reset for model run UK957 in my April 14th post, to bring their averages across the population groups in that post into line with their values in previous model runs without group structure, for consistency and comparison purposes.
+In that work, however, I had chosen to leave fSS and fmort the same for all variants, with only the transmission rate k11 being different between variants, 70% higher for variant 2 (at 0.663) and double for variant 3 (at 0.78) compared with the original variant 1 (at 0.39).

-I have now allowed fSS (the fraction of people becoming seriously sick from each variant) and fmort (fatality from infection by a variant) to vary for each Covid variant, and the new settings are as follows, with the changes principally affecting variant 3 in the model runs for this post.
-These specific variant settings for fSS and fmort, which differ by group as well, are shown on the individual group charts, but for the overall cumulative charts it is the weighted average across groups you will see for each variant.
-They are all shown in the table below.
+I have now allowed fSS (the fraction of people becoming seriously sick from each variant) and fmort (fatality from infection by a variant) to vary for each Covid variant, and the new settings are as follows, with the changes principally affecting variant 3 in the principal comparative model runs for this post, UK928 and UK929.
+These specific variant settings for fSS and fmort, which differ by group as before, are shown on the individual group charts, but for the overall cumulative charts it is the weighted average across groups you will see for each variant.
+They are shown in full in the table below.

 |Group||Description||% of UK population||v1|